-Before Chen's "discovery" of oracle bones in 1899, the bones were sold at a price of "six qian 錢 per jin 斤" (one jin is about 590 grams).
-41 But shortly after 1899, the price of the bones skyrocketed to "twenty-five qian per character."
-42 The profit drove more people to the field, looking for oracle bones.
+After a series of careful and extensive field research in Xiaotun village beginning in August 1928, archaeologist and historian Zuobing Dong 董作賓 published a report.
+In this report, he stated that he believed that there were more oracle bones to be found in Yinxu, and urged the state to carry out a scientific excavation.41 Before Chen's "discovery" of oracle bones, the bones were sold at a price of "six qian 錢 per jin 斤" (one jin is about 590 grams).42 But shortly after 1899, the price of the bones skyrocketed to "twenty-five qian per character."43 The profit drove more people to the field, looking for oracle bones.
 According to statistics published in 1994, from 1899 to 1928, a total of 100,000 pieces of oracle bones with writing on them were found.
-However, since none of bone-hunters were trained archaeologists, their excavation caused severe damage to the surrounding environment and the archaeological context.
-43 Chinese archaeologists were concerned about the destruction of the site of Yinxu, and in August 1928 a series of careful and extensive archaeological survey in Xiaotun village was conducted under by archaeologist and historian Dong Zuobing 董作實.
-In his report, he stated that he believed that there were more oracle bones to be found in Yinxu, and urged the state to carry out a scientific excavation.
-44 In fall 1928, the Institute of History and Philology of the Academia Sinica 中央研究院歷史語言研究所 carried
+However, since none of bone-hunters were trained archaeologists, their excavation caused severe damage to the surrounding environment and the archaeological context.44 In fall 1928, the